midnightntwrk/midnight-architecture/proposals/0009-sealed-ledger-state.md

 ```

 Thus, the `sealed` keyword can appear as an optional modifier on a `ledger` field declaration,
 much like `export` can appear on various definitions.

 As before, the definition of a constructor is not mandatory.
 Any ledger state fields not initialized explicitly in a constructor
 are initialized to their default values.

+There need not be any ledger fields declared at all.
+A contract with zero ledger declarations is valid.

 ### Rationale